A model of the cubic connectedness locus: Proper, perfect, and minimal laminations

-Consider two examples of quadratic chiefs.
-First, take the lamination $\lam_P$ associated with a polynomial $P(z)=e^{2\pi i\alpha} z+z^2$ with $\alpha\in\Q$ (then $J_P$ is locally connected, and $\lam_P$ is constructed in Subsection \ref{ss:lclam}).
-Then $\lam_P$ is a chief as it consists of the grand orbit of one leaf (e.g., of the \emph{minor} of $\lam_P$).
+Consider two examples of quadratic minimal laminations.
+First, take the lamination $\lam_P$ associated with a polynomial $P(z)=e^{2\pi i\alpha} z+z^2$ with $\alpha\in\Q$.
+Then $J_P$ is locally connected, and $\lam_P$ looks as explained in Subsection \ref{ss:lclam}, with an invariant gap-leaf representing the fixed parabolic point $0$.
+Moreover, $\lam_P$ is minimal as it consists of the grand orbit of one leaf (namely, of any edge of the nondegenerate invariant gap-leaf of $P$).

-Another quadratic example is as follows.
-Take a $\si_2$-critical leaf $\ol{xy}$ not equal to the horizontal diameter such that $\si_2^N(x)=\si_2^N(y)=a_0$ is the unique $\si_2$-fixed point of $\uc$ (i.e. the point with argument $0$), consider iterated pullbacks of $\ol{xy}$ compatible with $\ol{xy}$, and close the resulting chords to obtain a lamination $\lam$ (the construction of a \emph{pullback lamination} is due to Thurston \cite{thu85}).
-To show that $\lam$ is a chief, assume that there exists $\lam'\subsetneqq \lam$, where $\lam'$ has non-degenerate leaves.
-Then $\ol{xy}$ is contained in a gap $G$ of $\lam'$ as otherwise $\lam'$ contains all pullbacks of $\ol{xy}$ and their closure, i.e. $\lam'\supset \lam$, a contradiction.
+As another quadratic example, take a non-horizontal $\si_2$-critical leaf $\ol{xy}$, where $\si_2^N(x)=\si_2^N(y)=a_0$ is the unique $\si_2$-fixed point of $\uc$ (i.e., the point with argument $0$) for some positive integer $N$, consider iterated pullbacks of $\ol{xy}$ compatible with $\ol{xy}$, and close this set of chords to obtain a lamination $\lam$ (the construction of a \emph{pullback lamination} is due to Thurston \cite{thu85}).

+Assume that there exists a nonempty $\lam'\subsetneqq \lam$; then $\ol{xy}$ is contained in a gap $G$ of $\lam'$ as otherwise $\lam'$ contains all pullbacks of $\ol{xy}$ and the closure of their union, i.e. $\lam'=\lam$, a contradiction.
 The gap $G$ cannot contain $a_0$ as then it must be an invariant gap of $\lam'$ that maps onto itself two-to-one which implies that $G=\ol{\disk}$ and that $\lam'$ is degenerate, a contradiction.